sayan365/student-management-system/README.md

    - In the `db.php` file, ensure that the database credentials (username, password, and database name) match those of your local environment.

-### Usage
+### Running the Application

-1. **Start XAMPP:**
+1. Start XAMPP:

-   - Launch XAMPP and start both Apache and MySQL.
+- Open XAMPP and start Apache and MySQL services.

-2. **Access the application:**

-   - Open your browser and navigate to [http://localhost/student-management-system/](http://localhost/student-management-system/).
+3. Access the Application:
+- Go to http://localhost/student-management-system/ in your browser.

-3. **Login:**
+3. Login:

-   - Use the credentials set up in the database to log in.
-The application will redirect to the dashboard after a successful login.
+- Use your credentials to log in (configured in the database).

-4. **Navigate through the system:**

-   - Use the sidebar for easy access to add, view, edit, and delete student data, attendance, marks, and subjects.
+### 🔄 Usage
+**Dashboard:** Access all main features from the main dashboard after logging in.
+**Manage Students:** Add, edit, view, or delete student information.
+**Track Attendance:** Record and view attendance details.
+**Manage Marks:** Add and view marks for each subject and student.
+**Manage Subjects:** Add, edit, view, or delete subject records.
+### 🔒 Authentication and Logout
+Authenticated access is required.
+Unauthorized users are redirected to the login page.
+Use the "Logout" button in the sidebar to end the session.

-## Contributing
+### 🤝 Contributing
 Contributions are welcome!
-Please feel free to submit a Pull Request or create an Issue for bug fixes, feature requests, or improvements.
+To contribute:

+- Fork the repository.
+- Create a branch with descriptive naming (e.g., feature/new-feature).
+- Make your changes and create a pull request.
-## License
+### 📄 License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is licensed under the MIT License - see the LICENSE file for more details.